Characterization of Generalized Alpha-Beta Divergence and Associated Entropy Measures: Theoretical analysis of GAB divergence

 for any $Q \in L_{\alpha+\beta}(\mu)$.
-If $\beta > 0$, then the semi-continuity can be strengthened to continuity. \end{prop} While the above establishes the continuity of the GAB divergence in its first argument, an analogous result holds for the function $q \mapsto d_{GAB}^{(\alpha,\beta),\psi}(p, q)$ for a fixed $p$, establishing semi-continuity in the second argument.
-It follows trivially from Proposition~\ref{thm:gab-semicont} and the symmetry property given in~\eqref{eqn:gab-symmetry}.
+If $\beta > 0$, then the semi-continuity can be strengthened to continuity. \end{proposition} While the above establishes the continuity of the GAB divergence in its first argument, an analogous result holds for the function $q \mapsto \dGAB^{(\alpha,\beta),\psi}(p, q)$ for a fixed $p$, establishing semi-continuity in the second argument.
+It follows trivially from Proposition~\ref{thm:gab-semicont} and the symmetry property~\eqref{eqn:gab-symmetry}.